-From April 1, 2015 through May 8, 2015, the Company entered into three forward-starting interest rate swap contracts which fix the ten-year swap rate at a weighted-average rate of 2.344% per annum on notional amounts aggregating \$75.0 million.
-The interest rate swap contracts were entered into in advance of a financing with a target commencement date in September 2016 and maturity in September 2026 (See Note 5).
+From July 1, 2015 through August 7, 2015, 767 Fifth Partners LLC, which is the consolidated entity (in which the Company has a 60% interest and owns 767 Fifth Avenue (the General Motors Building) in New York City), entered into four forward-starting interest rate swap contracts which fix the 10-year swap rate at a weighted-average rate of 2.813% per annum on notional amounts aggregating \$100.0 million.
+The interest rate swap contracts were entered into in advance of a financing with a target commencement date in June 2017 and maturity in June 2027 (See Note 5).
+In addition, the Company entered into one forward-starting interest rate swap contract which fixes the 10-year swap rate at a rate of 2.532% per annum on a notional amount of \$25.0 million.
+The interest rate swap contract was entered into in advance of a financing with a target commencement date in September 2016 and maturity in September 2026 (See Note 5).